 - Lower the energy at the end of the day.
 By 9 months old, your baby is more aware of what is going on around them and can be more easily distracted… So prepare your baby for sleep by not letting things get too exciting before bedtime.
 Keep your interactions calm and low-key.

 - Make naps a priority.
-Try and make sure that your baby takes most of their naps at home.
+As part of establishing a healthy 9 month old sleep schedule, try and make sure that your baby takes most of their naps at home.
 The occasional nap on the go is inevitable and OK, but try not to do this on a daily basis.

-- Encourage your baby to spend some time in their crib whilst awake to get used to their own company.
-I have always found it useful to let your baby spend a few minutes every day playing in their crib while awake.
+- Encourage your baby to spend some time in their crib whilst awake to get used to their own company playing in their crib while awake.
 Putting your little one in the crib to look at an interesting mobile, like this one from Manhattan Toys while you take a quick shower is a good way of getting them used to being awake alone in their sleep space.
 This can help with teaching them to self-soothe and to not always cry out on waking too.

 This award-winning crib mobile from the trusted Manhattan Toys range is perfect for entertaining your newborns without being overwhelming.
 It has 10 interchangeable cards that offer a range of simple high-contrast images to more complex coloured patterns and graphics to boost your little one's visual development!

 - Get some fresh air every day.
-Fresh and natural light will help to regulate your baby’s melatonin levels and circadian rhythm.
+Fresh and natural light will help to regulate your baby’s melatonin levels, circadian rhythm and internal clock.
 Taking your baby outside every day for a walk in their pram or simply sitting in the garden to play on a blanket will definitely help establish a healthy 9 month old sleep schedule.

 - Avoid your baby getting overtired.
 As your baby becomes more active and stays awake for longer periods of time it is very easy for them to become overtired, resulting in them fighting sleep.
-So, watch for sleep cues and ensure your little one has timely daytime naps and a regular bedtime as a part of their 9 month old sleep schedule.
+So, watch for sleep cues and ensure your little one has timely daytime naps and a consistent sleep routine.

 Common 9 Month Old Sleep Problems

-The most common sleep problems that your baby may encounter when establishing and maintaining a 9 month old sleep schedule are:
+The most common sleep disturbances that your baby may encounter when establishing and maintaining a consistent sleep schedule are:

 - Experiencing a sleep regression.